JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

     <tr>
         <td><a href="https://apps.apple.com/us/app/xcode/id497799835">Xcode</a></td>
         <td>
+          <p>Launch Xcode in a separate window to accept its license terms and allow it to perform some necessary initial tasks.</p>
           <p>Most of the time, Xcode will work in the background.
 You will use it to add Swift or Objective-C code to your iOS application.</p>
             <note>
               <p>